 Round 24: [2 sc, sc dec, 2 sc] x 6 times (30 sts)

-Insert safety eyes between Rounds 19 and 20, between 7 sts apart.
+Insert safety eyes between Rounds 19 and 20, about 7 sts apart.

 (I usually count from where the safety eye is inserted, including the one that the safety eye might be covering once inserted)